My Story

 I also worked with my breath, accessing emotions trapped in the body; the principle being that how you feel influences your breathing rhythm.
 If you alter your breathing rhythm, you can access and release associated feelings.
 For instance, anger and fear result in short, shallow breaths; shock triggers a sharp in-breath and sadness elicits a long, outward sigh.

 Through this ancient practice, I was able to shed many layers of old ‘baggage,’ some of which I had no idea where it came from.
+Much of what we carry is beyond our conscious understanding.

 Breath rhythm reflects our emotional response to life

+I was now in search of a therapy that could access and release this ‘baggage’.
+I wanted to feel the light in myself, like I did as a child.
 I studied Shiatsu for four years and explored various mind and body therapies.
 I trained with Elenor Tonetti, director of Birth into Being.
-She works with the limbic imprint and her principal is to release baggage before you have chidren so you don’t pass it on.
-We pass on consciousness as much as we do genes.
+She works with the limbic imprint and her principal is to release baggage before you have chidren so you don’t pass it on as we pass on our consciousness as much as we do our genes.

 Having worked with people now across a variety of fields, I found that although every person is unique, we are also very similar.

 We are unique but at the same time very similar.
 Beneath it all is often a deep longing to connect to ourselves, life and to eachother.
+Somatic Therapy brings connection